 In fact, some lenders will charge you a higher interest rate on cars bought from individuals instead of dealers.
 It can sometimes be as much as two or three percent more—which can make a huge difference in terms of how much you pay over the life of your loan and how much you pay each month.
 Shop around to make sure that you get the best deal.

-Can You Get Pre-Approved Before Going to a Dealership?
+Can I Get Pre-Approved Before Going to a Dealership?

 It isn’t just possible to get pre-approved for a car loan before going to a dealership, it actually makes a lot of sense to do so.
 That’s because the last thing you want to do is get your heart set on a car that is way outside your price range.
 That’s why it’s better to know how much you can get approved for before you head out shopping.